adamenger/happy-caching-proxy/README.md

 # Happy Caching Proxy

-This is a transparent http proxy which caches ruby gems as they pass through.
-Directly inspired by [Angry Caching Proxy](https://github.com/epeli/angry-caching-proxy)
+This is a transparent HTTP proxy which caches ruby gems as they pass through.

+Directly inspired by the awesome [Angry Caching Proxy](https://github.com/epeli/angry-caching-proxy) project.

 ## Usage
 ```